 The broader markets

-Meanwhile, foreign portfolio investors (FPIs) sold shares worth a net Rs 492.45 crore yesterday as per provisional data released by the stock exchanges.
+Meanwhile, foreign portfolio investors (FPIs) bought shares worth a net Rs 1697.74 crore on Thursday, as per provisional data from the stock exchanges.

 SECTORS & STOCKS

 BSE Auto, Bankex, FMCG and Power indices declined between 0.1-1%.
 However, BSE Capital Goods, Metal and Realty indices gained by nearly 1% each.

 The main losers on the Sensex were Hero MotoCorp, HDFC, BHEL, Coal India, ICICI Bank, Hindalco and Bharti Airtel.

 Wipro has secured a 5-year Infrastructure Management contract from Philip Morris International (PMI), which owns cigarette brands like Marlboro.
 The stock gained by nearly 1%.